Teaching Math to Support Social-Emotional Learning

 During Closure, students can contemplate their learning and interact with a range of other learners through frequent reflection opportunities.
 One possible Closure activity that we’ve used frequently is “Inner/Outer Circle.”
 Here students create two circles (an inner and an outer) where the inner circle is facing out and the outer circle is partnered with and facing someone in the inner circle.
 The teacher provides a prompt like “Take 30 seconds to share something you learned today” and then gives each pair a minute so both can share.
 The teacher would then have one of the circles rotate in order to give students multiple opportunities to share their thinking and to hear the thinking of others.
 This provides more access and increases engagement.
 For example, a student who doesn't have a thought to share can hear someone else's thought first and then during the next round build upon or share that student's thinking.

-The goal of a balanced math block should be for all students to feel welcomed into the learning environment during Launch, engaged in the content, and end with a clear understanding of what they were supposed to learn.
+The goal of the All Learners Lesson Structure is for all students to feel welcomed into the learning environment during Launch, engaged in the content, and end with a clear understanding of what they were supposed to learn.
 For students to access this high-quality math instruction, consideration of their social and emotional well-being must be integrated into their math learning.

 Teachers need professional development experiences that support these areas of need.
 They need time and commitment to implement this instruction effectively.
 In the same way students need opportunities to practice the SEL Competencies, teachers need opportunities to plan, practice, and implement these instructional strategies and routines with their colleagues and instructional teams.
 Teachers need opportunities to share their thinking, reflect on the thinking of others, and make connections to combat isolation and teacher burnout.
 Linking quality math instruction with teaching moves that support SEL learning can help ensure that every single child has access to high-quality math instruction and affirming math experiences while simultaneously providing opportunities to support social and emotional growth.